 Failure to follow instructions completely may result in non-consideration of your proposal.
 The funding agency does not offer or assume any responsibility for costs associated with the preparation and submission of any proposal.
 Those expenses are solely the responsibility of the applicant.
 All documents and information provided in support of the RFP application are considered to be public record.
 You may submit more than 1 proposal, but they must be for separate and distinct projects.
-Each proposal must follow the Project Profile Template included at the end of this RFP.
-We request that you submit proposals in ".doc" format, as approved proposals will be incorporated into a single USDA proposal for DC.
+Each proposal must follow the Project Profile Template which can be downloaded by clicking this link or by copy-paste of this URL into your browser's address bar: